Key concepts

 Team management

 From the Members page, you can invite your team members to join your organization.
-Currently only one role is supported:
+Currently three roles are supported:

-- Org Admin: they can do everything in the organization except delete the organization.
+- Org Admin: they can do everything in the organization except deleting the organization..

 Repos